dafny-lang/blog/_posts/2025-06-24-evm-bytecode.markdown

   ...
 ```
 First note that we can only apply this function to an `ExecutingState` and as Dafny is statically typed, this prevents us from
-accidently calling the `Add` function with an error state.
+accidentally calling the `Add` function with an error state.
 Second the definition of the semantics of `ADD` (lines 14-21) distinguishes two cases:
 1. **success**: if the stack has enough operands (`st.Operands >= 2`), the addition takes two arguments at the top of the stack, pops them, adds them and pushes the result on top the stack.
 It also advances the program counter to the next instruction (`Next`).
 2. **exception**: if `st.Operands < 2`, the instruction cannot be executed and we reach an `ERROR` state.